chintan-udani/CodeCorner/src/content/blog/react-components.md

 description: This article delves into the impact of AI chatbots on the internet and how they are transforming the way we communicate and interact online.
 From virtual assistants to customer service bots, learn how these revolutionary chatbots are changing the game.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.

 ## Table of contents